 Mailbox: 203 Steacie Building

-Online and In-Person Office Hours: Tuesdays 11 AM–12:30 PM and Thursdays 12–1:45 PM
+Online and In-Person Office Hours: Tuesdays 13:30–15:00; Fridays 10–12.

-TA contact information: John Rivada (johnrivada@cmail.carleton.ca) and Jasmine Chihabi (jasminechihabi@cmail.carleton.ca).
+TA contact information: Jasmine Chihabi, jasminechihabi@cmail.carleton.ca

 What:

 Course Objectives: The overall objective of this course is to learn how to determine the structure of small organic molecules that contain the elements C, H, N, O, S, Si, P, F, Cl, Br, and/or I. This involves several techniques: elemental analysis, mass spectrometry, infrared spectroscopy, nuclear magnetic resonance spectroscopy, and ultraviolet spectroscopy (and they will be covered in that order).